 In 2017, in Montpellier, Van Manen received the distinction of Commandeur des Arts et Lettres in the presence of Jet Bussemaker, the Dutch Minister of Education, Culture and Science.
 A year later, he was awarded the Medal of Honour for Arts and Science of the Order of the House of Orange for his ‘enormous contribution to the arts in the Netherlands and to ballet in particular’.

-In June 2022, Dutch National Ballet will launch its second-ever Hans Van Manen festival, created especially to celebrate his 90th birthday.
-In a period of just three weeks, eighteen of his choreographies will be performed by Dutch National Ballet, Dutch National Ballet’s Junior Company, Nederlands Dans Theater 1 and 2, Introdans, the Vienna State Ballet, Stuttgart Ballet and Ballet am Rhein Düsseldorf-Duisburg.
+In June 2022, Dutch National Ballet launched its second-ever Hans van Manen Festival, created especially to celebrate his 90th birthday.
+In a period of just three weeks, eighteen of his choreographies were performed by Dutch National Ballet, Dutch National Ballet’s Junior Company, Nederlands Dans Theater 1 and 2, Introdans, the Vienna State Ballet, Stuttgart Ballet and Ballet am Rhein Düsseldorf-Duisburg.

 Outside dance, Hans van Manen is also a well-known photographer, having enjoyed huge success in the ten years he was active in this field.
 His work has been published in books and shown at international exhibitions.

 During the 2022-2023 season, Hans van Manen's Frank Bridge Variations can be seen in Balanchine / Van Manen / Arqués (9-19 November 2022).
 Click here for more information